The COVID-19 pandemic has impacted lives and livelihoods across the globe, and affected all aspects of development and humanitarian endeavour.

-The global Food Security Cluster Technical Working Group on COVID-19, of which LEGS is a member, has produced the following document on livestock and COVID-19: Guidance for Emergency Livestock Actions in the Context of COVID-19.
+The global Food Security Cluster Technical Working Group on COVID-19, of which LEGS is a member, produced a document on livestock and COVID-19: Guidance for Emergency Livestock Actions in the Context of COVID-19.

-The document seeks to provide guidance to all partners and stakeholders, including governments and players along the livestock value chain, in contexts already experiencing or at risk of high levels of acute food insecurity in view of the COVID-19 pandemic.
-To download the guidance, click here.
+It seeks to provide guidance to all partners and stakeholders, including governments and players along the livestock value chain, in contexts already experiencing or at risk of high levels of acute food insecurity in view of the COVID-19 pandemic.

 The Sphere Handbook and the other Humanitarian Standards Partnership (HSP) initiatives, including LEGS, offer guidance on the minimum response all crisis-affected people have the right to expect.
 They establish what needs to be in place for affected populations to survive and recover with dignity.